mrobith95/mr-mt5-arima/README.md

 # mr-mt5-arima
-A set of python script to forecast financial market data on your Metatrader5 using ARIMA.
+A set of python script to forecast financial market data on your Metatrader5 (MT5) using ARIMA.

 ## Introduction
 Accurate forecasting of financial markets is crucial for successful trading.
-This project aims to provide traders with an easily implementable solution for generating price forecasts directly from their MT5 environment.
+This project aims to provide traders with a simple way to generate price forecasts directly from their MT5.
 ARIMA itself is a simple model to tune and fit, making it suitable in either in offline or online fitting scenario.

 ## ⚠️__Disclaimer__⚠️
 __The forecast generated from this project are for informational purposes only and should not be considered financial advice.__